tldr-pages/tldr/pages/common/flask.md

 `flask routes`

-- Run a shell in the app context:
+- Run a Python interactive shell in the app's context:

 `flask shell`